-An example of one SEO trick is to repeat certain keywords on your home page, as the frequency of occurence of keywords can give you a higher ranking in search engines like Google.
+An example of one SEO trick is to repeat certain keywords on your home page, as the frequency of occurrence of keywords can give you a higher ranking in search engines like Google.
 But, too much repetition and redundancy of keywords on your home page may not be good for the UX once visitors arrive.
-Keep in mind, good content management systems like Umbraco (for publishing) or Magento for e-commerce will have strong tools for behind the scenes (like meta tagging) that will help keep messy stuff in the background.
+Keep in mind, good content management systems like Umbraco (for publishing) or Magento for e-commerce will have strong tools for behind-the-scenes (like meta tagging) that will help keep messy stuff in the background.

 One final thought: both are essential.
 Balancing user experience with business needs is what good interaction design should do.
-SEO done right can help drive traffic to your site, and good user experience will keep that traffic engaged and can lead to more conversions (if you're selling or promoting something).
+SEO done right can help drive traffic to your site, and a good user experience will keep that traffic engaged and can lead to more conversions (if you’re selling or promoting something).
 Most importantly, stay true to your brand.
 Generate good content with frequent updates, strong content hierarchy, and organization.
-Pair that with solid meta tagging to achieve both SEO as well as well as user experience.
+Pair that with solid meta-tagging to achieve both SEO as well as user experience.
 This should form the backbone of your site.